 HNTB was the construction manager for the Charlotte Area Transit Systems Blue Line Extension, which is already contributing to economic development along the corridor with more than 5,000 new apartments and major commercial developments planned.
-Watch a brief video featuring project highlights here.

 The project extended approximately 9 miles and consist of double-track-light-rail road bed, 11 transit stations, including seven walk-up stations and four stations with park-and-ride facilities, three parking garages, new traction power substations, state-of-the-art communications systems and new central control.
 Total project cost was $1.1 billion, with 50 percent federal, 25 percent state and 25 percent local funding.